jasonbyrne/L2script/README.md

 object background = new rectangle
 ```

-The `myShape` part is whatever name you want to give your object.
+The `background` part is whatever name you want to give your object.

 The `rectangle` part can be equal to text, rectangle, circle, line, polygon